Unclonable Cryptography in Linear Quantum Memory: Introduction

 Unfortunately, Claim~\ref{claim:hv} is false: while the security proof is valid for justifying the security of the OSS scheme against polynomial-time attacks, it does not actually justify $O(\lambda^2)$-qubit secret keys.
 The reason is that they only prove that the construction is polynomially-secure (as was done in~\cite{C:ShmZha25}), without paying attention to the fact that claiming $\lambda$-bit security -- as required to meaningfully discuss key sizes as a function of $\lambda$ -- requires security against $2^\lambda$-time attackers.
 In particular, Claim~\ref{claim:hv} cannot possibly be true, for \emph{any} fixed polynomial-length secret key, for the simple reason that any such claim inherently requires all building blocks to be sub-exponentially secure,\footnote{Since, even if you set the security parameter of the underlying component to be some polynomial $\kappa$ in $\lambda$, this still means the attack runs in time $2^{\kappa^c}$.
 Polynomial security may only guarantee a security against a running time of $2^{\log^2\kappa}$.} but Claim~\ref{claim:hv} only assumes the polynomial hardness of LWE.
 Digging deeper, they also miss the fact that using sub-exponential hardness for the sparse trigger blows up the secret key size.
 Moreover, even upgrading to ``optimal'' LWE still further blows up the secret key size, as discussed above.

 A straightforward adaptation of their proof, using the assumptions as we do -- namely, exponentially-secure one-way functions and same ``optimal'' LWE assumption -- results in their quantum secret keys having size $\Omega(\lambda^4)$, as opposed to our $O(\lambda^2)$.
-Again, one factor of $\lambda$ improvement in our work comes from the same factor of $\lambda$ improvement from the oracle setting, and the other factor of $\lambda$ comes from our trick of only using ``effective'' function size in the LWE-based 2-to-1 functions.
+Again, one factor of $\lambda$ improvement in our work comes from the same factor of $\lambda$ improvement from the oracle setting, and the other factor of $\lambda$ comes from our trick of only using ``effective'' input size in the LWE-based 2-to-1 functions.

 \paragraph{Perfect correctness.} ~\cite{HuaVai25} show how to make the OSS construction perfectly correct, which we do not consider.
-An interesting open question is whether our parallel signing algorithm can be adapted to be perfectly correct
+Our parallel signing algorithm has an exponentially-small correctness error of $2^{-\Omega\left( \lambda \right)}$.
+An interesting open question is whether our parallel signing algorithm can be adapted to be perfectly correct.

 \paragraph{Quantum fire in the oracle model.} Lastly,~\cite{HuaVai25} also discuss applications to quantum fire -- quantum states that can be cloned but not sent over classical communication -- which were recently explored in~\cite{ITCS:NehZha24,STOC:BosNehZha25,CGS25}.
 We do not consider this setting in the current work.